YOUR SPIRITUAL SERVICE (Part 1)

 Paul testifies, “knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.”
 (Gal.
 2:16 NKJV).

-While it is absolutely true that salvation is purely the gift of God, yet good works are a primary evidence or fruit of salvation.
+While it is true that salvation is purely the gift of God, yet good works are a good evidence or fruit of salvation.
 We are saved by faith alone in Jesus Christ and His finished work and not in ourselves or works; however, saving faith is never alone.

 The Scripture plainly testifies that faith without good works is dead, useless, or unprofitable.